Question

 The macroeconomic imbalances of the late 1980s and early 1990s pushed the government towards introducing the structural reforms of 1991.
 The high combined deficit of the central and state governments, elevated inflationary pressures, and large and unsustainable current account deficit (CAD) led to a balance of payments crisis in the Indian economy.
 In response to the situation, trade and investments were liberalised in 1991.
 The banking system, which had accumulated bad debts during the period of economic resurgence after the 1991 reforms, was supported through the deregulation of interest rates and the enactment of the SARFAESI Act 2002.

-Which of the following instruments is considered an alternative to cash in the Indian payment system?
+Which of the following is not one of the Core Sectors in the Indian Economy?